Brain Stimulation Lab

 The minimum attendance is Mon-Wed for core didactics and hands-on testing.
 A full week attendance is recommended.

 Cost: The course is open to physicians, nurses, researchers and other professionals and trainees, from the U.S. and abroad.
 This program is sponsored by MUSC.
-The course registration fee is $2,500.
+The course registration fee is $4,500.
 Fee may be waived for full-time MUSC faculty and trainees, please inquire when registering.
-Full-time VA employees participating in CSP #556 have a different negotiated fee.
 Payment is due by one month before the course start date.
 A written notice of cancellation must be received 30 days prior to the start of this activity.
 A 10% cancellation fee will be assessed at that time; after that date, cancellation requests cannot be honored.
-Please contact

 About the Brain Stimulation Laboratory and Faculty: